Distributed Online Feedback Optimization for Real-time Distribution System Voltage Regulation: Problem formulation and centralized OFO

 \subsection{Centralized primal-dual gradient projection algorithm}

 Solving (\ref{opt}) offline in a feedforward way demands an accurate grid model and disturbance data to evaluate $v_i$, which might not be readily available.
 The feedforward approach also lacks robustness \cite{Hauswirth2021}.
 Thus, this section introduces a feedback controller based on OFO.
-The controller leverages primal-dual gradient projection (PDGP) as the underlying algorithm \cite{DallAnese2018,DallAnese2018_vpp,Bernstein2019} to track the time-varying optimizers of (\ref{opt}), which requires a centralized gather-and-broadcast communication architecture.
+The controller leverages primal-dual gradient projection (PDGP) as the underlying algorithm \cite{DallAnese2018,DallAnese2018_vpp,Bernstein2019} to track the time-varying optimizer of (\ref{opt}), which requires a centralized gather-and-broadcast communication architecture.
+Compared to other dual optimization approaches such as dual ascent and the alternating method of multipliers (ADMM), PDGP offers additional tuning of primal step sizes, which is beneficial under fluctuating grid conditions, and enables faster implementation of DER setpoints.
+The centralized OFO-based solution is included primarily as a baseline for comparison and as a foundation for the distributed methods developed later.

 Specifically, the PDGP algorithm performs projected gradient ascent and descent steps iteratively for the dual and primal variables, respectively.
 At each time step (iteration) $k$, it repeats the following three steps:

 \begin{enumerate}[leftmargin=*] \item For each bus $i \in \mathcal{N}^+$, collect its voltage measurement $\tilde{v}_i^k$ and update $\lambda_i$ and $\mu_i$ using (\ref{grad:lambda})-(\ref{grad:mu}), where the projection operator is defined as $[u]^+= \max(u,0)$, $\alpha$ with various superscripts represents step sizes, while $r^d$ and $r^p$ in (\ref{grad:centralized}) are the dual and primal regularization factors \cite{DallAnese2018,DallAnese2018_vpp,Bernstein2019}, respectively.